 EATING DISORDER TREATMENT FOR ALL GENDERS

-Monte Nido Affiliates specializes in the treatment of eating disorders for all genders and includes three distinct clinical programs: Monte Nido, Clementine, and Oliver-Pyatt Centers.
 For over two decades, our tenured and expert staff—which includes recovered professionals — has delivered treatment that leads to full recovery.
-Treatment programs at Monte Nido, Clementine and Oliver-Pyatt Centers focus on stabilizing the eating disorder and co-occurring presentations, reducing urges, enhancing motivation, developing alternative coping capacities, and changing the way clients think about themselves and their world.
+Treatment programs at Monte Nido, Walden Behavioral Care, Clementine, Rosewood, and Oliver-Pyatt Centers focus on stabilizing the eating disorder and co-occurring presentations, reducing urges, enhancing motivation, developing alternative coping capacities, and changing the way clients think about themselves and their world.
 Though the programs have some nuanced philosophical differences, they share a deep commitment to helping clients regain a healthy relationship with food and their bodies.

 MONTE NIDO & AFFILIATES PROVIDES:

 - A full continuum of gender-affirming care — ranging from residential to day treatment programs — for adults and adolescents

 - Effective, outcome-backed treatment as demonstrated by a 10-year, longitudinal, peer-reviewed study as well as ongoing research

 - Thorough medical, psychiatric, clinical, and nutritional assessment and screening to guide the development of each client’s treatment plan

 - High staff-to-client ratio